Individual Counseling, Family Counseling, and Couples Counseling

 “We get together on the basis of our similarities; we grow on the basis of our differences.”

 As neuroscience continues to unlock the mystery of the human brain, your FAIR counselor will utilize the newest research and interventions to help you feel better, make desired changes, and ensure the lasting success of therapy.
+Most of our clinicians completed at least level I training in Gottman Method for couples therapy.

 Insurance Coverage for Individual, Family, and Couples Therapy